jharwell/rcppsw/README.md

  - Miscellaneous other things as kmeans clustering, multithreading/multiprocessing management tools.

-To see what's new, check out the [release notes](docs/release-notes.md).

 ## Pre-cloning Setup

 1. This project uses the build scaffolding provided by